Austin Collaborative Divorce Lawyer

 Q: Can You Share a Divorce Lawyer in Texas?

-A: No, you cannot share a divorce lawyer in Texas.
+A: No, you cannot share a divorce lawyer in Austin, Texas.
 Each party must have their own legal representation to avoid conflicts of interest and ensure that their individual rights and interests are fully protected throughout the entire process.
 Sharing a lawyer would compromise the lawyer’s ability to advocate effectively for both parties.

 Q: What Are the Benefits of Collaborative Divorce?